isri21/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script will print the path of the current working directory.
+1) 0-current_working_directory: Shows the path of the current working directory

+2) 1-listit: Lists all the files in the directory.